How Hearing Loss Affects Your Daily Life

 There’s been a lot of talk lately about rechargeable hearing aids, especially a new model called BEYOND Z™ from Widex.
 Though this technology is state-of-the-art, it’s not for everyone.
 Let’s take a quick look at what you should know when considering a rechargeable hearing aid.
 How Do Rechargeable Hearing Aids Work?
 Rechargeable hearing aids like the BEYOND Z use rechargeable … Read More

-Mobility and communication are essential for healthy aging.1,2 As an audiologist, I see first-hand the difference that diagnosing and treating hearing and balance problems make in the lives of my patients.
-Not only are these patients healthier, but they are happier, safer, and enjoy a better quality of life with greater independence.
-Hearing loss and balance disorders are significant … Read More
+Healthy Aging Starts with Access to Audiological Care Mobility and communication are essential for healthy aging.1,2 As an audiologist, I see first-hand the difference that diagnosing and treating hearing and balance problems make in the lives of my patients.
+Not only are these patients healthier, but they are happier, safer, and enjoy a better quality of life with greater independence. … Read More

 Six Signs of Noise-Induced Hearing Loss